Torreya01/Data_Science-CW2-2024/README.md

 1. Obtain data. (you may find it [here](https://www.kaggle.com/harlfoxem/housesalesprediction) again)

-2. Run files in source/data-processing in following order to obtain the derived data.
+2. Run files in source/data-deriving in following order to obtain the derived data.

     -   data-cleaning.R

     -   data-clustering.R

+3. Edit the R files in source/helper-functions to add anything you want on the plots for each plot.

+4. Edit the md files in text/ to update anything you want to mention for each tab.

-3. Run the application using the instruction above.
+5. Run the app.R to obtain the dashboard.

 ## Getting help